 Put the flour, sugar and butter in your food processor and pulse until you get fine crumbs.
 Remove 1/2 cup of these fine crumbs and set them aside for later in the recipe.

 To the remaining crumbs in the food processor, add:

 3/4 cup buttermilk (no substitutions)

-Preheat your oven to 350 and grease and flour a (2 piece) 10" round tart pan (I used Baker's Joy spray).
+Preheat your oven to 350 and grease and flour a (2 piece) 10" round tart pan.
 Using your fingers, press 2/3 of the batter into the prepared tart pan, pushing the batter evenly across the bottom and one inch up the sides of the pan (flouring your finger tips helps here).

-Once you have the batter spread out and pushed up on the edges, gently pour in the fruit filling and spread it around the bottom.
-With the remaining 1/3 of the batter, place small pieces of batter in an irregular pattern on top of the fruit (I used a one teaspoon measure to get the right size).
+With the reserved 1/3 of the batter, place small pieces in an irregular pattern on top of the fruit (I used a one teaspoon measure to get the right size).
 Be very careful not to push the batter pieces down into the fruit, you want them to float on top of it as much as possible.
 Finally, sprinkle the reserved crumbs over everything.

 The finished cake will be golden brown and smell heavenly!!
 I am certain that just about any fruit would work with this coffee cake.

 When the cake is done baking, place it on a cooling rack for 15 minutes before you take it out of the pan.